csgn/linux-insides/Booting/linux-bootstrap-1.md

-# Kernel booting process.
-Part 1.
+# Çekirdeğin Önyükleme İşlemi.
+Bölüm 1.

-## From the bootloader to the kernel
+## Önyükleyiciden çekirdeğe

 If you read my previous [blog posts](https://0xax.github.io/categories/assembler/), you might have noticed that I have been involved with low-level programming for some time.
 I wrote some posts about assembly programming for `x86_64` Linux and, at the same time, started to dive into the Linux kernel source code.